 But how do you get people to respond to a call to action?
 There are some basic methods that tend to bring results, explains Aleksander Czyz in MarketingProfs.
 One thing that would help is to give the website a header.
 This is fairly basic advice, but many companies don’t know that it’s possible to have a header that automatically floats down as people navigate the site, so the calls to action are always visible.
 The best place to put the email call to action is in the top right corner.

 If your website offers blog posts, then putting contact info at the end of each story is one method of drumming up interest.
 This is because people have just seen your brand in action – you have presented one aspect of your services, and people tend to see a quality blog post as indicative of a solid brand.

 One final place to add information with a phone number, address, and an email subscriber box is the about page.
 This is the page where you describe your company – what it sells and its philosophy, along with where it is in Canada.
 It’s only natural that someone would expect it to be there.

 Email marketing’s many benefits over more traditional devices

-For companies with an interest in gaining a local B2B audience, email marketing and advertisements that tie to a phone number are some of the best ways for advertising because they are more likely to appear when people do local searches.
-For example, longtailed keywords that include place-names can easily be found by someone searching for a specific product or service in a certain area.
+For companies with an interest in gaining a local B2B audience, email marketing and advertisements that tie to a phone number are some of the best ways to advertise because they are more likely to appear when people do local searches.
+For example, long-tailed keywords that include place names can easily be found by someone searching for a specific product or service in a certain area.
 When connecting advertisements with a phone call, a person can judge the effectiveness of the campaign.